s20016/PROJECTS/PG/Shell/Notes/LinuC-101.md

     - poweroff --reboot

-**Mass storage devices**
-- Diskettes or floppy disks (~5MB)
-- CD, DVD, Blue-Ray Drives
-- Flash or thumb drives (1GB-1TB)
-- Hard disk drive (HDD)
-- Solid-state drives (SSD)

-**Coldplug vs. Hotplug**
-Coldplug devices should only be removed when the computer power is off.
-- Random-access Memory (RAM)
-- Central Processing Unit (CPU)
-- Peripheral Component Interconnect (PCI)
-- Hard disk drives

-Hotplug devices can be removed while the computer power is on.
-- Universal Serial Bus (USB) drives
-- FireWire devices

-**Filesystem Hierarchy:**
-1. /dev - contains mostly device files.
-2. /proc - provides running processes including kernel processes.
-3. /sys - constains information and configuration settings about devices, drivers and some kernel features.

-Note:
-- Virtual files are built from scratch every reboot.
-It exists in RAM and disappears when power is off.

-Linux uses the following components to manage devices:
-1. sysfs - A virtual filesystem mounted at /sys which exports information about hotplug devices so that other utilities can access the information.
-2. /udev - A virtual filesystem that creates device files as devices are added and removed.
-3. Desktop Bus (D-Bus) daemon - Allows process to communicate with each other and notify them of new hotplug devices.

 **Linux Commands for Hardware Info**
 1. lshw (list hardware)
     - info about hardware devices presenton the system (/proc file system).